Sojasmine/Madagaskar-Memory-game/README.md

    * I would like to thank my mentor Adegbenga Adeye for his patient and understanding.

-   * Great thanks to Code Institute tutors Igor CI, Michael and John Trass for their support and advices.
+   * Great thanks to Code Institute tutors Igor Ci, Michael and John Trass for their support and advices.

    * I wanna thanks [codeTonight](https://www.youtube.com/channel/UCpb06fTkt2lx5qjEIocmZCg)